 - 4.10 While the Royal College has no role or remit in terms of enforcement, it does have an obligation to report poor practice that is not in keeping with its recommendations to relevant authorities including and not restricted to the following: - 4.10.1.
 Advertising Standards Authority (ASA) - 4.10.2.
 Care Quality Commission (CQC) - 4.10.3.
 Care and Social Services Inspectorate Wales (CSSIW) - 4.10.4.
 Care Inspectorate (Scotland) - 4.10.5.
 Competition and Markets Authority (CMA) - 4.10.6.
-Department of Health - 4.11 The Royal College of Ophthalmologists believes the Medical Director of the advertising provider must take responsibility for the final content of advertising and marketing media.
+Department of Health - 4.11 The Royal College of Ophthalmologists believes the Medical Director of the advertising provider must take responsibility for the final content of advertising and marketing media and it must be clear where this responsibility lies.
 Non-compliance with either the ASA code of practice or recommendations in this document may be considered an infringement of "Good Medical Practice"7,8 and thus reportable to the General Medical Council.